holistic-stack/openscad-tree-sitter/packages/tree-sitter-openscad/plan_grammar_review.md

 - **Validate:** Each removal tested with `tree-sitter generate` to ensure no regressions

 **4. Validation Process:**
-- Grammar generation successful with only 2 remaining "unnecessary" warnings
+- Grammar generation successful with only 2 "unnecessary conflicts" warnings
 - Test suite maintains 74 failures (expected due to Task 1 structural changes)
 - No new parsing errors introduced by conflict removal
 - Operand restriction strategy preserved and functional